Jamal-Karim/Dungeon_Raid/README.md

 The project is configured with **JUnit 5** for unit testing and **Cucumber** for behavior-driven development (BDD).
 This two-pronged approach ensures both granular component validation and high-level scenario verification:

--   **Unit Tests (JUnit):** Focus on isolating and testing individual methods and classes, such as damage calculations, mana consumption, ability cooldowns, and the precise application of status effects.
+-   **Unit Tests (JUnit):** Focus on isolating and testing individual methods and classes (e.g., `MageTest.java`, `TankTest.java`, `WarriorTest.java`).
+These tests cover damage calculations, mana consumption, ability effects, and the precise application of status effects in isolation.
--   **Behavioral Tests (Cucumber):** Utilize Gherkin syntax to define and test complex, end-to-end combat scenarios from a user's perspective, ensuring the game logic behaves as expected across various interactions.
+-   **Behavioral Tests (Cucumber):** Utilize Gherkin syntax in `.feature` files to define and test complex, end-to-end combat scenarios from a user's perspective, ensuring the game logic behaves as expected across various interactions.
+    *   **Feature Files:**
+        *   `Mage.feature`, `Tank.feature`, `Warrior.feature`: Test the specific abilities and negative conditions for each character class at a component level.
+        *   `Game.feature`: Tests the overarching game logic, including correct turn order based on entity speed, inter-entity ability interactions (e.g., Mage casting poison on a Warrior), and the handling of various game states (e.g., mana insufficiency errors).
+    *   **Test Context Management:** The `TestContext` and `TestVariables` utility classes facilitate the management of shared battle state and dynamic data (like error messages) across Cucumber steps, enabling robust scenario execution and verification.

+## Future Enhancements 🔮

+While the core combat system is functional, several areas could be explored for future development:

+-   **Comprehensive Win/Loss Conditions:** Implement and test scenarios covering various battle termination conditions and victory/defeat states.
+-   **Player Input System:** Expand the `PlayerController` to offer a richer, more dynamic player experience, including choosing targets and abilities.
+-   **More Status Effects:** Introduce a wider array of positive and negative status effects to add depth to combat.
+-   **Items and Inventory:** Develop a system for entities to acquire, use, and manage items.
+-   **Persistent Game State:** Implement saving and loading game progress.
+-   **Advanced AI:** Enhance CPU AI with more sophisticated decision-making algorithms and target prioritization.